-The development of the CMS Family Manual and e-community and the associated training workshop were made possible thanks to a voluntary contribution secured by the UNEP/AEWA and UNEP/CMS Secretariats under the ENRTP Strategic Cooperation Agreement (SCA) between the European Commission (EC) and UNEP, in the framework of a capacity building project jointly implemented by the CMS and AEWA Secretariats and focusing on the African region.
+The development of the CMS Family Manual and e-community and the associated training workshop were made possible thanks to a voluntary contribution secured by the UNEP/AEWA and UNEP/CMS Secretariats under the ENRTP19 Strategic Cooperation Agreement (SCA) between the European Commission (EC) and UNEP, in the framework of a capacity building project jointly implemented by the CMS and AEWA Secretariats and focusing on the African region.

-The UNEP/AEWA Secretariat hopes to further use the CMS Family NFP manual for training purposes in the margins of a three-day African preparatory meeting for the 6th Session of the AEWA MOP (AEWA pre-MOP6), planned for August 2015 in South Africa.
-It will bring together AEWA National Focal Points from the 35 African Contracting Parties, in order to enable them to deliberate on key issues which will be addressed by the AEWA MOP6 and which will be of relevance for the region.
-It will also permit them to negotiate common regional positions to be presented at the MOP, thereby offering the possibility for an improved participation of the region at the MOP.
-The AEWA African pre-MOP6 meeting is being organized back to back with a one-day, joint CMS/AEWA Southern African sub-regional workshop on the prevention of poisoning for waterbirds.
+The UNEP/AEWA Secretariat further used the CMS Family NFP manual for training purposes in the margins of a three-day African preparatory meeting for the 6th Session of the AEWA MOP (AEWA pre-MOP620), which took place from 25-27 August 2015 in Cape Town, South Africa, kindly hosted by the Government of the Republic of South Africa.
+It brought together AEWA National Focal Points from the 32 out of the 35 AEWA Contracting Parties in Africa, in order to enable them to deliberate on key issues which will be addressed by the AEWA MOP6 and which are of relevance for the African region.
+It also permitted them to negotiate common regional positions on key issues to be presented at the MOP, thereby offering the possibility for an improved participation of the region at the AEWA MOP6.